etienne-verraest/abernathy-clinic/README.md

 # [![Docker](https://badgen.net/badge/icon/docker?icon=docker&label)](https://https://docker.com/) Running the application with Docker
 The application can be easily imported and created with **docker-compose**, please follow the steps carefully :
 1. **In the root directory**, there is a `docker-compose.yml` file.
 It contains images of micro-services and databases.
-You can run it with the following shell command :
+To run the compose file, type in your terminal :

     ```shell
-    > docker-compose up -d
+    > docker compose up -d
     ```
 2. When every images are pulled, you have to create the `patients` table in the MySQL service

     ```shell
-    > docker-compose exec mysql /bin/bash/
+    > docker compose exec mysql /bin/bash/
     ```
     then

     ```shell
     > mysql -u root -proot
-    > use abernathyclinic
+    > use abernathyclinic;
     ```

-    **Now you should be connected to the MySQL service, on the application database**.
-Paste the following SQL file into your command line :
+    **Now you should be connected to the MySQL service**.
+Paste the following SQL file into your terminal :
     ```sql
     DROP TABLE IF EXISTS `patients`;
     CREATE TABLE `patients` (
         id varchar(100) NOT NULL,
         first_name varchar(100) NOT NULL,
         last_name varchar(100) NOT NULL,
         date_of_birth date DEFAULT NULL,
         gender char(1) DEFAULT NULL,
         address varchar(255) DEFAULT NULL,
         phone varchar(150) DEFAULT NULL,
         PRIMARY KEY (id)
     ) ENGINE=InnoDB AUTO_INCREMENT=0 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;
     ```

-    Check if the tables has been created using :
+    Check if the table has been created using :
     ```shell
     > SHOW TABLES;
     ```

+    If the creation is successful, you should see the `patients` table in the resulting output.
-    Then you can exit from the MySQL command line.
-The application should be running **[here](http://localhost:8080)**.
+    The application should be running on **[http://localhost:8080](http://localhost:8080)**.

-<br> **A Postman collection can be found in the root directory, to test API calls.** API Documentation is available in the `documentation` folder.
+<br> **A Postman collection can be found in the root directory, to test every endpoints** API Documentation is available in the `documentation` folder.

 # Tests and code coverage
 The application has **78 tests** that cover various use cases.
 The code coverage for the whole application is **84%**.
-Below, you will find a detailed report of these metrics.
+Below, there is a detailed report of these metrics.

 ## Patients microservice
 **The patients microservice contains 19 tests.** Full report can be found here : [Surefire Patients report](documentation/images/patients-surefire.png)